 Intended Use

-The newest working group within the R Validation Hub is the Communications Workstream which seeks to engage and leverage the essence of all open-source work – the users.
+The newest working group within the R Validation Hub is the Communications Workstream, which seeks to engage and leverage the essence of all open-source work: the users.
 Engagement with our entire gamut of stakeholders, from data scientists within the industry to casual R users, ensures that the R Validation Hub is working on the right scope of work that brings the highest value to the open-source community within the pharmaceutical space.

 Forums